nmb007/vagrant-lamp/README.md

 4. Go to your project root directory in Host Operating System and run

-   **$ vagrant up**
+   ** > vagrant up**

-5. You can browse the selected vhost in your Host machine browser such as http://phpmyadmin.dev

    and then take a tea break because it will take a while to setup for the first time :)

+5. You can now browse the given vhost in your Host machine browser such as http://phpmyadmin.dev